sematext/docs/docs/guide/alerts-guide.md

 title: Sematext Alerts User Guide
 description: Sematext Cloud Alerts give you a flexible centralized notification system that lets you manage Alert Rules and Alert Conditions across your whole stack.
 Use Events to correlate them with Metrics and/or Logs, and see what is happening with your infrastructure.

-Receiving Alerts when your software is misbehaving is crucial for every developer.
+Receiving Alerts when your software is misbehaving or underperforming is crucial for every developer.
 Good alerting practices include:

 - **Alert Rules** that **detect Anomalies** and notify when key **performance indicators spike or drop**
 - **Criteria** that triggers **Alerts for monitored resources**